Denmark, Wisconsin: First business

 In 1871, Hans Beyer immigrated from old Denmark to New York City, from which he traveled to Green Bay.
 From Green Bay, Beyer traveled seven hours by ox team to get to Denmark.
 In 1875, Beyer opened a store in Denmark, which was the first business in the new town, using a loan of $200.
 In 1896, Beyer built a new store and cheese factory next to the old store.

 Turn of the 20th century

 In 1906, the Chicago & Northwestern railroad was built through the village.
 The depot was built in the downtown area.
 The railroad was originally planned to travel through Cooperstown, Wisconsin, rather than Denmark, but railroad officials decided against this plan.

 On June 15, 1915, the town of Denmark held a special election of the issue of incorporation.
 The official vote tally was 109 in favor, and 26 against.
-Later that year, the Denmark was officially incorporated into a village.
+Later that year, Denmark was officially incorporated into a village.

 In 1915, the Kriwanek Brothers established a Ford dealership in the village, which was second oldest Ford dealership in the state of Wisconsin.

 On March 3, 1949, Denmark State Bank was robbed of $38,000 at gunpoint.
 This was the first bank robbery in Brown County, Wisconsin.
 The Federal Bureau of Investigation became involved, and the perpetrators were caught over the next few weeks.